Big Cypress Superintendent Compendium

 • Carnestown Corner boat launch at Hwy 29 and Hwy 41

-• I-75, MM51 Boat Launch
+• I-75, MM51 boat launch

-Determination: Designated launch areas minimize environmental impacts by concentrating activity in an area that can be properly maintained.
+Determination: Designated launch areas minimize environmental impact by concentrating activity in an area that can be properly maintained.
 They also ensure public safety by providing areas with sufficient space to allow the launch/retrieval operation to occur without adversely impacting other area traffic.

 36 CFR PART 4 VEHICLES AND TRAFFIC SAFETY